 Updating the app reduces any chances of overusing because the updated ones are in most catered designed to allow the phone to handle them well enough.
 Updating the phone system itself also ensures that the phone has been set well enough to be able to handle it.

-Whenever an iPhone 11 overheats, there is always a blanket reason as to why.
+Whenever a phone overheats, there is always a blanket reason as to why.
 It could be dealing with the phone itself or the battery of the smartphone.
-Though many people may not take this fact dangerous, the chance that the battery could be damage is one of the reasons why the phone crashes after a short time.
+Though many people may not take this fact as dangerous, the chance that the battery could be damage is one of the reasons why the phone crashes after a short time.
 The battery is the driving force of the smartphone.

 It should be noted that the battery also affects the functioning of the phone.
 If the battery has an issue, there is a possibility that the processes of the phone will not be sufficient.
 Therefore causing more strain to the battery depleting it of its life force the more.
 It then causes any of the apps to be slow.